jonnyhuck/GlobeMaker/README.md

-#makeGlobe.py
+# makeGlobe.py

+**NB:** *This script is now very old and relies on the Mapnik Python bindings, which are very challenging to build.*

 **makeGlobe.py** is a simple Python script that allows you to create a globe.

-You can read all about the process at my [blog](https://geographicalinformation.science/2016/06/29/globemaking-for-beginners/).
+You can read all about the process at my [blog](https://jonnyhuckblog.wordpress.com/2016/06/29/globemaking-for-beginners/).

-###Dependencies:
+## Dependencies:
 * [Python 2.7](https://www.python.org/)
 * [OGR](http://gdal.org/python/)
 * [PyProj](https://github.com/jswhit/pyproj)